FelixAnthonisen/advent-of-code/README.md

 ### Python

 Other solutions are implemented in **Python**.
 These scripts are written for **Python 3.10** and are meant to be run with this version or later.
-They do not require any external dependencies (unless specified for a particular problem), and should work with any Python 3.x interpreter.

 #### Requirements: